Editorial Standards

 What Form 15115 Is, And What It Is Not

-Form 15115 is the IRS asking you to complete your file.
+Form 15115 is the IRS asking you to complete your file (it is an administrative response form sent only to enrolled-agent applicants on Form 23 or renewing enrolled agents on Form 8554 who received a Letter 5499; CPAs, attorneys, and AFSP participants do not use it).
 Typical triggers include missing CE verification, unsigned paperwork, or a detail that does not match records.
 It is not the renewal itself, that is Form 8554.
-Think of 15115 as the nudge that says, “We can finish this once you send X, Y, and Z.” The IRS now accepts your response online with e signature inside your IRS account, which speeds things up and removes mailing lag.
+Think of 15115 as the nudge that says, “We can finish this once you send X, Y, and Z.” Per the Form 15115 instructions, the signed response must be returned by fax or mail to the fax number or address shown at the top of the accompanying Letter 5499; no IRS online or e-file submission channel is provided for this form.

 Short version, you renew on Pay.gov with Form 8554, you keep your PTIN and CE on track year round, and you use Form 15115 only if the IRS asks for missing information.